PropellerHealth/salesforce/salesforce/README.md

 * Disease
 * Display name of the group

-You will need to modify this apex class as well.
+You will need to use, and modify the PropellerSalesforce apex class.
-Submit the Aura Component you create as well as the changes you made to this class.
+Submit the Aura Component you create as well as the changes you made to the PropellerSalesforce Apex class.